heb12/biblec/README.md

 A minimal Bible format designed for the C language.
 It uses a JS script to convert a OSIS JSON file (http://api.heb12.com/translations/json/)
-to a C struct and a TXT file.
-No dependencies, just a simple
+to a minimal format designed with minimalism in mind.

-struct.
+It creates an index file, and then a text file.
+The index file can be used to calculate

-This is not in production yet, so mainly a test here.
+what line a verse starts on in the text file, and it seeks to it.

 ## Usage:
 Use the `build.sh` script when pulled for the first time.